Reference · Updated July 30, 2026

 Low-THC / CBD only

 No adult-use or comprehensive medical program.
-TCUP (H&S Code ch.
-487) allows only low-THC products via DPS-licensed dispensaries.
-HB 46 (2025) raised the cap to 10 mg THC/dose (≤1 g/package).
+The Texas Compassionate Use Program (TCUP) allows low-THC products via DPS-licensed dispensaries; HB 46 (2025) raised the cap to 10 mg THC/dose (1 g/pkg).
 No smokable flower; no patient grow.

 Possession